 You should apply for a hardship variation before a lender takes court action against you.
 If you have been served with court documents you may still apply for a hardship variation.
 Contact the Consumer Action Law Centre for advice and help with this.
 Once a court has made an order against you, it is too late to apply for hardship.

-Note: if you request your credit report, your contact details will then become available to any lenders who check your report.
+Note: if you request your credit report, your contact details will then become available to any creditors and lenders who check your report.
 To order your credit report visit the My Credit File website.

 Do I have to make mortgage payments if my house was damaged or destroyed, or if my situation has changed because of a disaster?